-As explained in the Accounting Policies, income and expenditure is categorised into three segments: Policing Services, Police and Crime Commissioner and Youth Justice Services, as
+As explained in the Accounting Policies, income and expenditure is categorised into three segments: Policing Services, Police and Crime Commissioner and Youth Justice Services, as this is how the organisation monitors and manages its financial performance.
+Support service costs are reported as part of the services where they are monitored and managed.

-The Net Cost of Policing Services has increased by £102.7m compared to 2017/18, mainly due to accounting for the past service costs in respect of the McCloud / Sargeant ruling, as explained in Note 36.
+The Net Cost of Policing Services has increased by £16.7m compared to 2018/19, mainly due to fluctuations between years relating to the valuations of property assets and pensions costs, as well as reflecting the greater use of reserves to fund expenditure in 2019/20, as explained in the Narrative Statement.